 Social Media Services

 We have been going to Boston area shows since 1999 to photograph shows and post to our site for the entire World to see.
-Many artists are known to use these photos for their own Facebook pages and Photo albums.
+Many artists are known to use these photos for their own Facebook and Instagram pages.
 While there is no fee for using these pictures, we just ask for credit.
 We will come out to events by request to photograph the event and host the pictures.
 If you are looking to have a photo shoot done, we can also do this for a fee.
 We will take care of the editing as well.

 If you would like to contact me to provide feedback, suggestion or have a question about this site or questions about the services listed above that we offer, feel free to contact me at one of the methods below.